-Your rotting waste must have contact with the soil as this is where the organisms that make compost will come from.
-If you can you should put your composter in a place where it will get direct sunlight as the extra warmth will help speed up the composting process
+Your rotting waste must have contact with the soil, as this is where the organisms that make compost will come from.
+If you can you should locate your composter in a place where it will get direct sunlight, as the extra warmth will help speed up the composting process

 Cover the top of the compost

-You don't have to cover compost, but it keeps in the moisture and warmth which speeds up the breakdown process, if you do.
+You don't have to cover compost, but it keeps in the moisture and warmth which speeds up the breakdown process.
 If you have made your own, a polythene sheet with a few holes held in place will do.

 To get your compost process started you will need to ensue that air circulates properly.
 Layer the bottom of your compost unit with some twigs, along with some kitchen waste to encourage worms and other organisms.